Southampton boss Nigel Adkins says he is favourite to be sacked

 "I don't think anybody needs to give anyone a vote of confidence.
 If you do, then we all turn around and say: 'He's got the dreaded vote of confidence'.
 We need to win and I believe we can do it."

 Adkins, who took over as Saints boss just over two years ago, added: "I'm very proud and privileged to be the Southampton manager.
 I'll stand out and lead from the front as I've always done.

 "I'm very positive.
 I know I'm a better manager today than when I joined Southampton.
 I know I've improved a lot."

 Three of Southampton's next four league games are at home.

 They host Swansea on Saturday before travelling to Loftus Road to face fellow strugglers QPR on 17 November.
 They then host Newcastle and Norwich on 25 and 28 November respectively.

-Adkins started with Paulo Gazzaniga in goal against West Brom, dropping Artur Boruc, who is the subject of a club investigation following an incident in a recent game with Tottenham.
+Adkins started with Paulo Gazzaniga in goal against West Brom, dropping Artur Boruc, following an incident in a recent game with Tottenham.